-In order to expedite the competition the host may limit the clock time for constructing a bridge to 30 minutes.
+The clock time for constructing a bridge is limited to 30 minutes.
 If construction exceeds that time limit, a penalty of \$5000 per clock minute over the limit will be added to the score in the economy category.
-If the host opts to impose a time limit, all competitors must be notified at least a month before the competition.

 Finish

 Construction ends when the bridge is complete, and all tools, temporary shoring and builders are in the staging yards, and the builders signify that they are finished.
 Installation of decking is not included in timed construction.